redhat-cop/aap_utilities/roles/install/README.md

 ## Role Variables

-Available variables are listed below, along with default values defined (see defaults/main.yml)
+Available variables are listed below, along with default values defined (see defaults/main.yml) and the pre_tasks role which runs as a dependency of this role.

 ```yaml
 tower_working_location: "/root/"